tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_3.md

 Our heated whispers are suddenly cut short by a chilling, guttural moan from under a pile of rice sacks in the corner of the hut.
 Our heads snap towards the sound, our bodies instinctively tensing for a new threat.

 We approach the corner cautiously, my flashlight’s beam cutting through the dimness of the hut.
 A hand protrudes from under the sacks.
 It’s a ghastly sight – skin charred and blistered, fingers twisted unnaturally.
-Another moan, low and guttural, fills the air, laden with pain and suffering.
+Another moan fills the air, laden with pain and suffering.

 We gingerly pull away the sacks to reveal a woman, or at least what's left of her.
 Her body is a horrific patchwork of burns and blistering skin, her features barely recognizable.